Maya (2012 TV series)

 Maya is a 2012 Tamil medical soap opera that aired Monday through Friday on Jaya TV from 22 October 2012 to 16 August 2013 at 9:30PM IST.
 The show starred Easwari Rao, Vani Bhojan, Abhishek and Venkat among others.
 It was produced by Sathya Jyothi Films, written by Indira Soundarrajan and directed by B. Nityanandham.

 Plot

-Maya Story is a story that revolves round a doting father, his daughter Maya, her estranged mom and step brother Ramesh.
+Maya revolves round a doting father, his daughter Maya, her estranged mom and step brother Ramesh.